 To thrive in this new world of remote-first collaboration, you need to be tactical about how you communicate and when.
-The trick is to master when to collaborate in a meeting and when to collaborate asynchronously.
+The trick is to master synchronous vs asynchronous communication.
 Will a Slack message do, or are you better off sending a Loom video conveying the great idea you came up with last night?
 Can you give feedback on that recent report via video, or should you get on a Zoom call to discuss together with your team?
 Do you need to attend the meeting or can you wait for notes and tasks to be shared?

 These decisions and trade-offs represent mastery of the pyramid.
 Efficient collaboration and a great meeting culture is therefore a function of how well you choose the communication forum.

 Related reading: 11 Essential Communication Skills for the Workplace — The Loom blog